geshan/au-companies-providing-work-visa-sponsorship/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have read the [contributing guidelines](https://github.com/poteto/hiring-without-whiteboards/blob/master/CONTRIBUTING.md)
 - [ ] I agree to the [Code of Conduct](https://github.com/poteto/hiring-without-whiteboards/blob/master/CODE_OF_CONDUCT.md)
 - [ ] I have followed the [format](https://github.com/poteto/hiring-without-whiteboards/blob/master/CONTRIBUTING.md#format) prescribed in the contributing guidelines
-- [ ] (OPTIONAL) In your pull request message, add additional context on the interview process if necessary
+- [ ] (OPTIONAL) In your pull request message, add additional context on the visa sponsorship if necessary

 <!--
 Please give additional context about the interview process if necessary.